Protecting your patients

 Ministry of Health and Dental Council New Zealand Guidelines for Oral Health Practitioners

-New Zealand is currently at Alert Level 1.
+The rest country will be at Alert Level 1.
 Oral health practitioners will need to follow Ministry of Health and Dental Council New Zealand Guidelines for oral health services at COVID-19 Alert Level 1.

 Practitioners are required to ask ALL patients the following questions before scheduling an appointment, and will be required to note the patient’s responses in their record: